dheero/OBF.github.io/wiki/EU_Codefest_2012.md

 reproducible workflows, plus semantic databases to manage and query NGS sec ondary analysis data.

+### Bio RDF support

+During the codefest we discussed the ins- and outs of graph stores, and the semantic web (triple stores).
+We now share a vision on how to move forward, using RDF for biological analysis.
+The next biohackathon will be in Japan in September 2012.
+Four of us will be there to continue this work.

 ### Adding a list of BioLinux Software packages to biogems.info

 We recognise is it often hard to find relevant information on current